nikita-sharov/alten/README.md

     },
     Profile = new List<string>
     {
-        @"You have a completed technical education (University/University of Applied Sciences) in software development, computer science or equivalent",
-        @"Relevant professional experience with C#, preferably with v7+, as well as solid knowledge in DI and IoC and NuGet package management are required for this position",
-        @"You also have Git experience (at least all basic operations) and understand the importance of feature branches",
-        @"Moreover, you have a solid WPF knowledge (control- & data templates, styles, trigger, bindings) as well as experience with MVVM pattern",
-        "Fluent English and basic German skills complete your profile" },
+        "You have a completed technical education (University/University of Applied Sciences) in software development, computer science or equivalent", "Relevant professional experience with C#, preferably with v7+, as well as solid knowledge in DI and IoC and NuGet package management are required for this position", "You also have Git experience (at least all basic operations) and understand the importance of feature branches", "Moreover, you have a solid WPF knowledge (control- & data templates, styles, trigger, bindings) as well as experience with MVVM pattern", "Fluent English and basic German skills complete your profile" },
     MonthlySalaryInEuros = 3_400,